What is pancreatitis in dogs?

 Pancreatitis is defined as an “inflammation of the pancreas.”
 When this condition occurs in dogs, it may develop suddenly, since many of the warning signs are not entirely obvious in the beginning stages.
 Due to its serious nature, it’s important to take heed of symptoms your pup is experiencing and take your pet to the veterinarian for a checkup as soon as possible.
 At first, you may think your pet is just acting strange, but there may be something seriously wrong.

-The pancreas is important because it aids in your dog’s digestion.
+The pancreas is important because of the digestive enzymes it releases to aid in your dog’s digestion.
 When functioning normally, the pancreatic enzymes are activated when they reach the small intestine.
 Dog pancreatitis occurs when the digestive enzymes activate upon release, which causes inflammation and damage to not only the pancreas, but the surrounding tissue and organs.

-Although pancreatitis can occur in dogs of any breed, sex, or age, the majority of dogs who suffer from this disease are older and overweight.
+Although canine pancreatitis can occur in dogs of any breed, sex, or age, the majority of dogs who suffer from this disease are older and overweight.
 Breeds at increased risk for chronic pancreatitis are Boxers, Collies, and Cavalier King Charles Spaniels.
 Regardless, it doesn’t mean this type of dog will automatically be diagnosed with pancreatitis.
 It simply means pet owners will want to be extra cautious and diligent with preventative care.

 Pancreatitis is painful, uncomfortable, and potentially fatal for your pet.
 Find out what symptoms to watch out for and what can be done to prevent this medical condition from happening to your dog.